mre/hyperjson/README.md

   are restricted to the standard library, camelCase is not Pythonic) and are not available in Python's `json` module.
 * **Whitespace preservation**: Whitespace in JSON strings is not preserved.
-  Mainly because JSON is a whitespace-agnostic format and `serde-json` stips them out by desfault.
+  Mainly because JSON is a whitespace-agnostic format and `serde-json` strips them out by default.
 In practice this should not be a problem, since your application must not depend on whitespace padding, but it's something to be aware of.